rust-vmm/vmm-sys-util/README.md

 This crate is a collection of modules that provides helpers and utilities used by multiple [rust-vmm](https://github.com/rust-vmm/community) components.

-The crate implements safe wrappers around common Linux utilities for working with files, event file descriptors, ioctls and others.
+The crate implements safe wrappers around common utilities for working with files, event file descriptors, ioctls and others.

 ## Support